CAMB-DSbD/tee-compartimentalisation-study-case/README.md

 In the implementation
-that we have discussed here, the component applications (store, taxi and msg) play the role of server against which the
+that we have discussed here, the component applications (store, taxi and msg) play the role of servers against which the
 EAI operating as a client, places requests.
 The figure follows a message development where

-1. The EAI request a copy of the bill of a client, say Alice's.
+1. The EAI request a copy of the bill of the store's client, say Alice's.

 1. The stores replies with the bill amount.
 Let us assume that it is above 150.00 pounds, thus, Alice is entitled to a